ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.alexa2/README.md

 **Please note that it is important that the timezone of the iobroker host is set to match your local timezone, else the triggered time detection might be wrong!**

 ### alexa2.0.Echo-Devices.Serialnumber.online
-Is this Alexa device online and connected to the Amazon cloud ?
+Is this Alexa device online and connected to the Amazon cloud?

 | State name | meaning                | value        |
 |------------|------------------------|--------------|